 A peer-to-peer lending platform is a way to lend money to people without risk.

-You don’t need to worry about things like interest rates or defaulting on the loans because all of that is taken care of by the platform itself.
+You don’t need to worry about things like interest rates or defaulting on loans because the platform takes care of all that.
 You choose which loans you want to invest in and receive monthly payments with interest from your investment.

 It’s also worth noting that peer-to-peer lending has some potential tax advantages.
 Invest in municipal bonds through one of these platforms and live in a state with an income tax (like New Jersey).